codemaestro25/NASAExplorer/README.md

 ## Usage

-1. Open your browser and navigate to `http://localhost:5173`(if using locally)
+1. Open your browser and navigate to `http://localhost:5173`(if using locally) or live at `https://nasaexploreredeveshnarkhede.netlify.app/`
 2. The application will load with the main Earth page featuring the 3D Earth visualization
 3. Use your mouse to rotate and zoom the 3D Earth model
 4. Click on markers to view detailed information about natural events and near-earth objects